-You don’t have to be a drug labeling consultant to realize that a case series of serious events in the literature, FDA safety alert, FDA labeling change notification letter, or other new safety information should prompt a review of drug product labeling (aka package insert).
+You don’t have to be a prescription drug labeling consultant to realize that a case series of serious events in the literature, FDA safety alert, FDA labeling change notification letter, or other new safety information should prompt a review of drug product labeling (aka package insert).
 That is not what this paper is about.
 This paper is meant to identify and addresses less obvious events that might trigger a critical review of drug labeling.
 The topics that follow do not constitute an exhaustive checklist, or a suggestion that each should always necessitate a complete labeling review.

 Changing Your Label